 Each Quantitative section has 20 questions, and you’re given 35 minutes to complete them.
 Ideally, you should spend no more than two minutes per question.

 With good practice, you’ll be able to solve some questions within 1 minute, but others can take more time.
 That’s why I always start with solving less time-consuming questions first.

 After you plan your study hours and the list of tested math topics, it’s time to work on them one by one.

-Students get confused when they try practicing everything together.
-But, we recommend you to take one chapter at a time and practice their questions.
+Students get confused when they try to practice everything together.
+But we recommend you take one chapter at a time and practice their questions.
 Once you get hold of it, move to another chapter.

-On Scholar Den, you get 750+ quiz questions to practice.
+On Scholar Den, you get 1600+ real GRE questions to practice.
 Start solving them and assess your accuracy.

-Remember you don’t have to do it alone.
+Remember, you don’t have to do it alone.
 Get help wherever you need it.
 Find a mentor who lays out a plan for you and helps you with your progress.
-Check out Scholar Den Free GRE mentoring and resources.
+Check out Scholar Den resources.
 The platform offers accurate and up-to-date material that will help you improve your GRE score.

 Read on: How I got a perfect score in GRE Math.